 - Team collaboration and productivity

-Our world is becoming more digitized, more interconnected, and more dependent on easy access to information.
-While some companies struggle to understand how to respond to these trends, CIOs who define and drive inter-organizational initiatives to adopt mobile technologies and processes add value to the business.
+Our world is becoming more digitised, more interconnected, and more dependent on easy access to information.
+While some companies struggle to understand how to respond to these trends, CIOs who define and drive inter-organisational initiatives to adopt mobile technologies and processes add value to the business.

 New World of Work

-Microsoft's New World of Work program combines the efforts of the company's IT, real estate, and facilities teams to enhance the workplace environment.
+Microsoft's New World of Work programme combines the efforts of the company's IT, property and facilities teams to enhance the workplace environment.
 In particular, the company is re-thinking how to design facilities to meet the needs of mobile employees and teams.

 IT and Facilities Partnership

-Since its inception, the New World of Work program has opened several facilities around the world, including offices in Amsterdam, Singapore, and most recently in Guangzhou, China.
+Since its inception, the New World of Work programme has opened several facilities around the world, including offices in Amsterdam, Singapore, and most recently in Guangzhou, China.

 Small, Dynamic Office

-In order to ensure a positive experience for people new to the facility, Microsoft IT formed an IT Ambassador team to help new workers familiarize themselves with the facilities and offer technical assistance for any issues that might arise (such as connecting a mobile device to the appropriate printer, or reserving a meeting room).
-Facilities personnel also held a First Day User Move-in IT brown bag lunch to ensure that users could be productive on the very first day the office opened.
+In order to ensure a positive experience for people new to the facility, Microsoft IT formed an IT Ambassador team to help new workers familiarise themselves with the facilities and offer technical assistance for any issues that might arise (such as connecting a mobile device to the appropriate printer, or reserving a meeting room).
+Facilities personnel also held a First Day User Move-in IT paper bag lunch to ensure that users could be productive on the very first day that the office opened.